 "So, what finally brought us…together?"

 "I had dreams about you, Legolas," she frowns.
 "Disturbing dreams of you in agony.
-It hurt me to see those visions but I knew they held some truth in them…"
+It tore at me to see those visions but I knew they held some truth in them."

 I clench my jaw.
 I see no reason to explain to her how difficult it has been for me.
-Whether or not it was only me being stubborn or not wanting to let go of my pride, I do not want her to see me in a vulnerable state.
-"The last two years haven't been easy but I managed to keep myself in tact."
+Whether or not it is only my stubbornness or not wanting to let go of my pride, I do not want her to see me in a vulnerable state.
+"The last two years haven't been easy but I managed to keep myself intact."
 It is the simplest way I can put it.
 I even gave her a little smile to throw her off that it was not as bad as it seems.

-"Well, I'm glad that you're well," she tries smiling more genuinely at me.
+"Well, I'm glad that you're well," Isa tries smiling more genuinely.
 "There were still things I was going through, things I was still sorting out before I could come here."